acm-ribeiro/magmact-gen/README.md

 The generated file will be a standard `.json` file.
 You can find a full example of an MagmaCt-Gen output in the `src/main/examples` directory.
 The file `apostl_spec.json` is the output of executing MagmaCt-Gen with the `tournaments.json` specification.
 This file is a standard OAS.
-The file `tournaments_extended.json` is a complete specification for the tournament's application, extended with a valid and complete MagmaCt specification.
+The file `tournaments_extended.json` is a complete specification for the tournament's application, extended with valid and complete MagmaCt contracts.

 ```json
 {